FatherSergij/demo-project-for-skills-demonstration/README.md

-# Deploy cluster k8s using terraform and ansible
+Deploy cluster k8s in AWS using terraform and ansible